 - build relationships, work collaboratively and develop others

-- manage personal workloads effectively and deliver the results required.
+- manage personal workloads effectively and deliver the results required

-Our Foreign Policy Officers support the government in making decisions that affect New Zealand’s foreign affairs and trade with the rest of the world.
-This includes contributing to policy recommendations, analysing trends in international political, trade and economic development, and helping to implement policy.
-The work varies depending on the division but usually includes a combination of researching, preparing communications with different stakeholders, supporting activities such as official visits, conferences and briefings, and taking part in agency, regional and international meetings.
+Our foreign policy officers support the government in making decisions that affect New Zealand’s foreign affairs and trade with the rest of the world.
+This includes contributing to policy recommendations, analysing trends in international, political, trade and economic development, and helping to implement policy.
+The work varies depending on the division, but usually includes a combination of researching, preparing communications with different stakeholders, supporting activities such as official visits, conferences and briefings, and taking part in agency, regional and international meetings.

-The International Development Group provides policy advice and manages the New Zealand Aid Programme.
+The Pacific and Development Group provides policy advice and manages the New Zealand Aid Programme.
 We aim to reduce poverty and to contribute to a more secure, equitable and prosperous world.
 We place high priority on achieving results for and with our partners, and on transparency and accountability.
-The work varies depending on the division and team but usually includes leading and managing activities including appraisal and monitoring, contract management, contributing to policy reform and the development of programme or country strategies, and relationship management with a range of partners.
+The work varies depending on the division and team, but usually includes leading and managing activities including appraisal and monitoring, contract management, contributing to policy reform and the development of programme or country strategies, and relationship management with a range of partners.